dounan/chat-pc-site/docs/macos/getting-started/index.md

 - There is a limit on the size of the script's return value.
 Returning a value that is larger than this limit will result in an error.
 - Be mindful of the LLM's context size, especially when return large values such as long strings.

+## Subscription plans

+The default free plans has a lifetime request limit as well as other limitations.
+To see the details of your account limits and explore other subscription options, ask ChatGPT for your "ChatPC account info".

 ## Helpful prompts